ALONENESS

 unemployment and other ÒfailuresÓ.

-Sadly, it sells newspapers and increases television ratings too often.
-It might be called a type of negative
+Sadly, it sells newspapers and increases television ratings too

-too much of the state of aloneness.
+self-satisfaction as is too much of the state of aloneness.

 Interestingly,